Daniel-Bullock/Predicting-Cryptocurrency-Prices-using-Social-Media-Sentiments/ethChainData/README.md

 `jsonParser1` is the code to extract useful time series from the token transfer data.

 `chainwatcher2.py` is now generalized to support both ethereum mainnet and polygon mainnet.
-However there are some bugs related to block Validation.
-Once these are resolved, we will be able to call polygon tokens as well.

 Some example calls are:
 - `python3 chainWatcher2.py polygon 1000 LINK 0x53e0bca35ec356bd5dddfebbd1fc0fd03fabad39`
--